Strong Normalisation for Asynchronous Effects: Introduction

-The advantage of the \lambdaAEff-calculus is that the same programming abstractions can be used both for expressing algebraic operation calls $\tmop{op}{V}{y}{M}$, by first issuing a signal to request the execution of $\op$'s implementation and then awaiting for an interrupt with $\op$'s result to arrive and be handled, and for defining the implementation(s) of $\op$, by first awaiting for an interrupt with the request to execute $\op$'s implementation and then issuing a signal with the implementation's result back to the operation's call site.
-Concretely, this takes the form
+The advantage of the \lambdaAEff-calculus is that the same programming abstractions can be used both (i) for expressing algebraic operation calls $\tmop{op}{V}{y}{M}$, by first issuing a signal to request the execution of $\op$'s implementation and then waiting for an interrupt with $\op$'s result to arrive and be handled, and (ii) for defining the implementation(s) of $\op$, by first waiting for an interrupt with the request to execute $\op$'s implementation and then issuing a signal with the implementation's result back to the operation's call site.
+Importantly, however, the call site does not have to block immediately to await the operation's result, but it can meanwhile asynchronously perform other tasks.
+For instance, the following program